pierods/smac/README.md

 **An alternative approach**

 Simplifying the programming of SMAC has led me to searching for an alternative approach.
-I thought of just storing the dictionaary in a (Go) dictionary, where the words are keys, and the value for each word is simply the next word.
+I thought of just storing the dictionary in a (Go) map, where the words are keys, and the value for each word is simply the next word.
 This creates a sort of linked list of words:

 ![word map](assets/map.png)